 You get what you pay for.

-Perhaps you're thinking, "I just need a quick logo right now, for an upcoming event, and, if our startup is successful, we'll be able to afford a better logo in the future."
+Perhaps you're thinking, "I just need a quick logo right now, for an upcoming event.
+If our startup is successful, we'll be able to afford a better logo in the future."
 Essentially, you're opting to pay more by paying a little bit now and a lot later...and missing out on all the good a quality logo can do for your brand in the meantime.
 You have the vision for your business.
 Show you believe in it by investing in a high-quality logo that tells the world just how good you are.

 Design takes time.